canopy-js/canopy-js/README.md

 #### Global References

-A global link connects a topic or subtopic to a different topic.
+A global reference connects a topic or subtopic to a different topic.
 When a global link is selected, the user has the option of appending the new paragraph below the current one, separated by a small divider to indicate the change of topic, or, the user may press "return" or "alt/option-click" and redirect entirely to the topic of the global link.
 To make a global link, we reference a topic defined in a different file:

 ```
 Topic1: This is a paragraph defined in a file called Topic1.expl.
 We are going to reference [[Topic2]], which is defined in a different file.